young boy with a hula hoop will eventually learn he can only control what happens on the inside

 I don’t feel special.
 I feel tired and like the wrong personality for this assignment.

 This phrase turns my child’s diagnosis into a referendum on my spiritual maturity.
-It means if I’m struggling—if I lose my temper, if I hide in the bathroom to cry, if I resent other families’ ease—maybe I’m proving them wrong.
+It means if I’m struggling—if I lose my temper, if I hide in the bathroom to cry, if I resent other families’ ease—maybe I’m proving the statement wrong.
 Maybe God made a mistake choosing me.

 It also reduces my child to a cosmic test of my character.
 As if their existence is primarily about my spiritual formation rather than their own inherent, irreplaceable worth.